project-oak/oak/cc/tflite_micro/README.md

 `"/proc/self/cwd": "${workspaceFolder}"`.

-After applying the configuration, you are good to go to set breakpoints in sources, watch memroy contents, online memory/register manipulations and so forth.
+After applying the configuration, you are good to go to set breakpoints in sources, watch memory contents, online memory/register manipulations and so forth.